cycere/Quid/README.md

 License
 -------

-Bitcoin Core is released under the terms of the MIT license https://opensource.org/licenses/MIT.
+Quid Core is released under the terms of the MIT license https://opensource.org/licenses/MIT.

 ## DISCLAIMER ##